Cambridge University

 Application

 We welcome applications from university-level students and early career professionals (graduating within the past 5 years) of any nationality or background.
 While we expect most applications to be from students of architecture and architectural history, other applicants able to show serious engagement with classical architecture will be considered.
-Be sure to communicate how this programme will help your professional trajectory in your personal statement.
+Be sure to clearly communicate how this programme will help your professional trajectory in your personal statement.
 Qualified architects in the early stages of practice are welcome to apply but will be expected to make a convincing case for their professional need to join this programme.
 In these instances, an interview with members of the selection panel may be required.

 Deadline: